Max DPI: 26,000

 At the risk of being glib, the Corsair Sabre RGB Pro Wireless is exactly what it sounds like.
 Corsair has taken its excellent Corsair Sabre RGB Pro mouse, removed the wire, and left just about everything else intact.
 If you’re not familiar with the Sabre RGB Pro, it’s an ultra-lightweight gaming mouse that jettisons just about every bell and whistle in favor of a streamlined design.
 It could be the best gaming mouse for competitive players, esports aficionados or anyone who simply hates hefting a large mouse around.

 The Corsair Sabre RGB Pro Wireless is similarly straightforward.
 It’s light, sleek and straightforward.
 You can choose between USB and Bluetooth wireless protocols, and you won’t have to recharge the mouse too often, thanks to its generous battery life.
-Granted, at $110, the Sabre RGB Pro Wireless is very expensive, compared to its $60 wired counterpart.
+Granted, at $110, the Sabre RGB Pro Wireless is very expensive, compared to its $60 wired counterpart (even if you can shave a few dollars off with a Corsair coupon codes).
 But as wireless mice from major manufacturers go, it’s well within acceptable limits.

 If you like your gaming mice light and wireless, and think they never needed a whole lot of highfalutin extra features anyway, the Sabre RGB Pro Wireless is probably the mouse for you.